sofoldigital/contact-notes-app/README.md

 7. Once logged in type "firebase init" to initialise firebase.
 Select existing project and Firestore and Hosting: configure files features.
 8. Keep pressing enter until it asks "What do you want to use as your public directory?" type "dist/spa"
 9. Keep pressing enter until it completes the firebase initialisation.
+10. Do not deploy the app yet you will need to build the app first.

 ## Build the app for production